stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 The expectation is that for ÍST {{spec_id}}, the technical service definitions and JSON data schemas in the accompanying OpenAPI specification can more readily be understood using one or more of the numerous utilities that are able to convert them into documentation or even navigatable UIs.

 <!-- ScopeEndNoteStart -->
 Consequently, the ÍST {{spec_id}} specification avoids the unnecessary repetition of information found in the technical contract [IOBWS3.0.yaml](https://github.com/stadlar/IST-FUT-FMTH/blob/master/Deliverables/IOBWS3.0.yaml).
-Instead, the rest of the document focuses on the essential information needed to understand the domestic context of services, schema types and service flows in relation to the NextGenPSD2 framework, and what constitutes the common core required to implement the ÍST {{spec_id}}.
+Instead, the rest of the document focuses on the essential information needed to understand the domestic context of services, schema types and service flows in relation to the NextGenPSD2 framework, and what constitutes the common core required to implement ÍST {{spec_id}}.
 <!-- ScopeEndNoteEnd -->

-# Normative references, definitions and symbols
+# Normative references, definitions and data elements

 !include "Vinnusvæði/Verkþáttur 5/310and313media/terminalogy.md"

-**The Unique Claim Identifier** needed to initiate a payment to settle a claim or relate transaction information on such a payement, should be  [table @tbl:ice_claim] below.
+**The Unique Claim Identifier** references the ID of a claim based on the collection solution Kröfupotturinn.
+To initiate a payment to settle a claim, or relate transaction information about a previous payement, the claim ID should be formatted as a BBAN, Basic Bank Account Number.
+The method is shown below in [table @tbl:ice_claim].
+Claim Payments will therefore only include BBAN, not IBAN as a creditor account reference.

 ----------------------------------------------------------------------------------------------------
               Claimant      National    Branch     Fixed      Account     Delimiter   Due
               Id            Bank        ID         ledger     Number                  Date
               (kennitala)   Code                   Id
 ------------- ------------- ----------- ---------- ---------- ----------- ----------- --------------
-Description   10 digits     2 digits    2 digits   2 digits   6 digits    Plus sign   YYYMMDD
+Description   10 digits     2 digits    2 digits   2 digits   6 digits    Plus sign   DDMMYY

-Example       5510730339    01          59         26         007654      +           311220
+Example       5510730339    01          59         66         007654      +           311220
 ----------------------------------------------------------------------------------------------------
 :Claim key transformed to BBAN with example {#tbl:ice_claim}